lrshsl/exas/docs/how_functions_work.md

     match (typeof a) {
         .. i8 | i16 | i32 | i64 | i128 | isize => true,
         .. other => {
-            comptime-error TypeMismatch other " is not a signed number", false
+            comptime-error typeMismatch other " is not a signed number", false
         },
     }